wbotelhos/raty/README.txt

  * @franciscosouza
  * @olleolleolle
  *
- * Usage (default values):
+ * Default values:
  * --------------------------------------------------------------------------
- * $('div#star').raty({
  * cancelHint:   'cancel this rating!',                           // The hint information.
  * cancelOff:    'cancel-off.png'                                 // Name of the cancel image off.
  * cancelOn:     'cancel-on.png'                                  // Name of the cancel image on.
  * cancelPlace:  'left',                                          // Position of the cancel button.
  * hintList:     ['bad', 'poor', 'regular', 'good', 'gorgeous'],  // A hint information for default 5 stars.
+ * iconRange:    []                                               // A range of custom icons that you can set.
  * noRatedMsg:   'not rated yet',                                 // A hint for no rated elements when it's read-only.
  * number:       5,                                               // Number of star.
  * path:         'img,                                            // Path of images.
- *	iconRange:    []                                               // A range of custom icons that you can set.
  * readOnly:     false,                                           // read-only or not.
  * scoreName:    'score',                                         // The name of target score.
  * showCancel:   false,                                           // Show a button to cancel the rating or not.
  * showHalf:     false,                                           // Active the half star.
  * starHalf:     'star-half.png',                                 // The image of the half star.
- *	start:        0,                                               // Start with a score value.
  * starOff:      'star-off.png',                                  // Name of the star image on.
  * starOn:       'star-on.png'                                    // Name of the star image on.
+ * start:        0,                                               // Start with a score value.
  * onClick:      null                                             // Default onClick function.
- * });
  *
+ *
+ * Usage with default values:
+ * --------------------------------------------------------------------------
+ *
+ * $('#star').raty();
+ *
  * <div id="star"></div>
  *
+ *
+ * $('.group').raty();
+ *
+ * <div class="group"></div>
+ * <div class="group"></div>
+ * <div class="group"></div>
+ *
+ *
  * Public functions:
  * --------------------------------------------------------------------------
  * $.fn.raty.start(3);                                                // Starting the rating with 3 stars later.
  * $.fn.raty.readOnly(true);                                          // Adjusts the rating for read-only later.
  * $.fn.raty.click(2);                                                // Click in a star later.
  *
- *  Should come after the current raty and before the anothers one.
-Because it takes the last called raty.
+ * Should come after the current raty and before the another one.
+Because it takes the last one called.
  *
  */